 The cornerstone of any good fitness plan is getting your diet right, and to do that, the first thing you need to do is to determine what your daily calorie needs are.

-There are a lot of different online calculators you can use to find your daily calorie need.
-Some of them are ok, but most of them oversimplify the calculation by only using your age, weight, and gender.
+There are a lot of different online calculators you can use to find out how many calories you should eat per day.
+Some of them are ok, but most calorie calculators oversimplify by only using your age, weight, and gender (and perhaps BMI).

 If you are a fitness nerd like me, you will probably want to know the correct scientific way of calculating what your daily calorie needs are.